 A copy of the financial data (financial statements, comprehensive annual financial report, executive budgets, accounting reports, etc.) upon which the rate is based.
 Adjustments resulting from the use of unaudited data will be recognized, where appropriate, by the federal cognizant agency in a subsequent proposal.

 The approximate amount of direct base costs incurred under federal awards.
-These costs should be broken out between salaries and wages and other .
+These costs should be broken out between direct salaries and wages and other direct costs.

-A chart showing the organizational structure of the agency during the period for which the proposal applies, along with a functional statement(s) noting the duties and/or responsibilities of all units that comprise the agency.
-(Once this is submitted, only revisions need be submitted with subsequent proposals.)
+A chart showing the organizational structure of the entity during the period for which the proposal applies, along with a functional statement(s) noting the duties and/or responsibilities of all units that comprise the agency.

-Each indirect cost rate proposal shall be accompanied by a certification of indirect costs.
-For entities subject to the Uniform Grant Management Standards (UGMS), the certification must be signed by the entity’s chief financial officer (or equivalent) and the entity’s chief administrative officer.
-Otherwise, only one signature is required.
+Each indirect cost rate proposal for a negotiated rate must be accompanied by a signed certification of indirect costs.

 A sample certification follows: